-Posters and Publicity: Signs/fliers/posters must be approved by Event & Conference Services (Riggs Hall, 304) and can be posted only in designated areas (not on windows, glass doors or painted surfaces).
+Posters and Publicity: Signs/fliers/posters must be approved by Event & Conference Services (Riggs Hall, 104) and can be posted only in designated areas (not on windows, glass doors or painted surfaces).
 Exceptions are made for Homecoming, Harvest Fest, Spring Fling and officially designated ESGA election campaign periods.

-Prayer Chapels: For prayer, the main chapel is open daily.
-There are also smaller prayer chapels in Riggs Hall (308) and AGTS (231).
-Each residence hall also has a prayer chapel for its residents.
+Prayer Chapels: There are prayer chapels in Riggs Hall (308), AGTS (231) and each residence.